 The poem, The Fair Singer by Andrew Marvell is a short poem, based on a series of conceits, and describes the poet’s utter collapse before the charms of the lady who is beautiful to look at and who at the same time is an exquisite singer.
 The poet looks upon the fair singer as a “sweet enemy” who possesses two kinds of beauty which have combined together to defeat him.
-This lady has beautiful eyes which have cast a spell upon the poet’s heart, and she sings in such a sweet voice that his mind is bewitched.
+This lady has beautiful eyes that have cast a spell upon the poet’s heart, and she sings in such a sweet voice that his mind is bewitched.

 The poet feels that, if he had to deal with a woman who had possessed only one kind of beauty instead of both kinds, he could have escaped from her.
 In that case, his soul could have broken out of the thick web of her hair in which it would have got entangled.
-But in the case of this particular woman he cannot help becoming her slave because she has the skill to forge fetters for him from the very air which he breathes.
+But in the case of this particular woman, he cannot help becoming her slave because she has the skill to forge fetters for him from the very air which he breathes.

-The poet feels that it would have been easy for him to fight a battle against this woman if he had met her on level ground and on equal terms, because in that case the chances of victory would have been equal for both the contestants.
-However, in the present case he finds all his resistance against her futile because she has a double advantage – the advantage of bright eyes and the advantage of a musical voice.
-He is sure to be defeated in this contest because with her voice she can sweep him off his feet, and with her eyes she can dazzle him.
+The poet feels that it would have been easy for him to fight a battle against this woman if he had met her on level ground and on equal terms because in that case, the chances of victory would have been equal for both the contestants.
+However, in the present case, he finds all his resistance against her futile because she has a double advantage – the advantage of bright eyes and the advantage of a musical voice.
+He is sure to be defeated in this contest because with her voice she can sweep him off his feet, and with her eyes, she can dazzle him.

 Theme, Imagery and Metaphysical Elements in The Fair Lady